Occupied Palestinian Territory

 Description of the mission

-Première Urgence Internationale has been present in the West Bank since 2002, in the governorates of Salfit, Tulkarem, Nablus, Qalqilya and Hebron.
-It extended its mission to the Gaza Strip in 2009.
+Première Urgence Internationale is present in the Occupied Palestinian Territory since 2002, and in the Gaza Strip since 2009.

 Premiere Urgence Internationale in action

-In the Gaza Strip, teams are supporting communities living in the restricted area on sea and land, particularly farmers and fishermen impacted by the blockade and the destruction of their livelihoods.
-Also in Gaza, a new project provides comprehensive support to patients at the limb reconstruction center and their families.
+In the Gaza Strip, our teams are mobilised in three main areas.
+They provide support to communities working in the access restricted areas on land and sea through a rapid response mechanism, particularly farmers and fishers affected by the blockade and the destruction of their livelihoods.

-Finally, advocacy also remains a key issue for the protection of Palestinian rights at the local and international levels.
+Advocacy remains a key issue for our teams in the protection of Palestinian rights, both locally and internationally.